cseanburns/electronic_resource_mgmt/src/09-markets-economics.md

 That, we should note, adds additional expense.

 > Take note of the recent lawsuit against the Internet Archive (IA) in [Hachette v.
 Internet Archive][hachette].
-> In the early days of the pandemic, the Internet Archive lent books that were mostly not available as ebooks through [OpenLibrayr.org][openlibrary].
+> In the early days of the pandemic, the Internet Archive lent books through [OpenLibrary.org][openlibrary].
 > The IA only lent these books if a library owned a physical copy and they limited lending to the amount of physical copies owned.
 > This is called [Controlled Digital Lending (CDL)][cdl].
 > It's a method that mirrors how physical copies are lent and which the IA argued was *Fair Use*.